 However, refining a k-way partitioning is significantly more complicated because vertices can move from a partition to many other partitions; thus, increasing the optimization space combinatorially.
 An extension of the KL refinement algorithm in the case of k-way refinement is described in [10].
-This algorithm uses k(k-1) priority queues, one for each type of move.
-In each step of the algorithm, the moves with the highest gain are found from each of these k(k-1) queues, and the move with the highest gain that preserves or improves the balance, is performed.
-After the move, all of the K(k-1) priority queues are updated.
-The complexity of k-way refinement is significantly higher than that of 2-way refinement, and for a graph with m edges, this complexity is O(km).
+This algorithm uses k(k - 1) priority queues, one for each type of move.
+In each step of the algorithm, the moves with the highest gain are found from each of these k(k - 1) queues, and the move with the highest gain that preserves or improves the balance is performed.
+After the move, all of the k(k - 1) priority queues are updated.
+The complexity of k-way refinement is significantly higher than that of 2-way refinement, and for a graph with m edges, this complexity is O(k m).
 This approach is only practical for small values of k.
 Due to this high complexity, the multilevel recursive octasection algorithm described in [10], requires the same amount of time as multilevel recursive bisection, even though recursive octasection spends much less time for coarsening.

 We have developed simple k-way refinement algorithms that are simplified versions of the k-way Kernighan-Lin refinement algorithm, and their complexity is independent of the number of partitions being refined.
-As the results in Section 3 show, despite the simplicity of our refinement algorithms, they produce high quality partitionings in small amount of time.
-In the rest of this section we describe some key concepts and definitions that are used in the description of our two k-way partitioning refinement algorithms, described in the next two sections.
+As the results in Section 3 show, despite the simplicity of our refinement algorithms, they produce high quality partitionings in a small amount of time.
+First, we describe some key concepts and definitions that are used in the description of our two k-way partitioning refinement algorithms.